jordancrouch/there-and-back-again/README.md

 1. As a frequent user, I want to read more detailed information on travel locations, including distances to different places of interest and recommended or required travel gear that can be used as inspiration for my own adventures.
 2. As a frequent user, I want to be able to easily find and read the latest travel journal.
-3. As a frequent user, I want to be able to sign up to a newsletter so I am notified when new content is added to the website.
+3. As a frequent user, I want to be able to sign up to a newsletter, so I am notified when new content is added to the website.

 ## Scope